BeamNG/BeamNG-MATLAB-Simulink-integration/README.md

 <a name="Simulink_setup"></a>

 ## 2.1 Setting up Simulink:

-After installing the toolbox, you have to add the toolbox path to MATLAB search path, please do the following steps:
+After installing the toolbox, you may have to add the toolbox path to MATLAB search path, please do the following steps:

 1- open your MATLAB and navigate to your toolbox folder i.e., ```%USERPROFILE%\AppData\Roaming\MathWorks\MATLAB Add-Ons\Toolboxes```